Ha-Duong-88/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-This project some core statistical concepts such as:
+This project involved applying core statistical concepts and using R to compute statistics on production data for car manufacturing production process.
+The core statistical concepts applied are:
 •	mathematical data types
 •	null and alternative hypothesis
 •	p-values and hypothesis testing
 •	t-test of the means
 •	correlation and linear regression tests
 •	comparing frequency distribution using chi-squared test

+Two datasets (MechaCar_MPG and Suspension_Coils) were imported into RStudio integrated development environment (IDE) for R to perform the computation and analysis.

 Analysis: Write a short summary using a screenshot of the output from the linear regression, and address the following questions: